Published by Lars Bobeck

 To see Mathematicians' Statement, type or paste

-into Wayback Machine
+into Wayback Machine and press enter.

 Solving the Bible Code Puzzle